 Certificates are issued to centres in the autumn term after the publication of results.
-Certificates will not be issued before the end of the post-results services deadline of 19th September.
-The last date that certificates will be issued is 7th November.
+Certificates will not be issued before the end of the post-results services deadline of 20th September.

 8. SUPPORTING QUALIFICATIONS

 8.1 Supporting qualification requirements

 Please note it is the centre's responsibility to ensure a course of study meets the criteria listed below before embarking on the qualification.
 It is recommended that centres check the qualification at the beginning of the course to ensure that candidates are able to meet the requirements at cash-in.